SimplexCC/sell-docs/source/includes/_api-types.md

 An opaque string.

-When you receive `Id`'s from Simplex you may only store them and later send them back in subsequent API messages.
+When you receive `Id`'s from Simplex you may only store them and later send them back in subsequent API's.

 <aside class="warning">
 "Opaque" as is: assume nothing about the contents; it may change in the future.